dnanexus/dxCompiler/README.md

 ```

 This compiles the source WDL file to several platform objects in the specified DNAnexus project `project-xxxx` under folder `/my/workflows/`

-- A workflow `bam_chrom_counter`
+* A workflow `bam_chrom_counter`
-- Two applets that can be called independently: `slice_bam`, and `count_bam`
+* Two applets that can be called independently: `slice_bam`, and `count_bam`
-- A few auxiliary applets that process workflow inputs, outputs, and launch the scatter.
+* A few auxiliary applets that process workflow inputs, outputs, and launch the scatter.

 The generated workflow can be executed from the web UI (see instructions [here](https://documentation.dnanexus.com/getting-started/key-concepts/apps-and-workflows#launching-from-a-project)) or via the DNAnexus command-line client.
 For example, to run the workflow with the input bam file `project-BQbJpBj0bvygyQxgQ1800Jkk:file-FpQKQk00FgkGV3Vb3jJ8xqGV`, use the following command:

 ```
 dx run bam_chrom_counter -istage-common.bam=project-BQbJpBj0bvygyQxgQ1800Jkk:file-FpQKQk00FgkGV3Vb3jJ8xqGV
 ```

-Alternatively, you can also convert a Cromwell JSON [format](https://software.broadinstitute.org/wdl/documentation/inputs.php) [input file](contrib/beginner_example/bam_chrom_counter_input.json) into an equivalent DNAnexus format one when compiling the workflow.
-Then you can pass DNAnexus input file to `dx run` using `-f` option as described in detail [here](doc/ExpertOptions.md###inputs).
+Alternatively, you can also convert a [Cromwell JSON format](https://software.broadinstitute.org/wdl/documentation/inputs.php) [input file](contrib/beginner_example/bam_chrom_counter_input.json) into an equivalent DNAnexus format one when compiling the workflow.
+Then you can pass the DNAnexus input file to `dx run` using `-f` option as described in detail [here](doc/ExpertOptions.md###inputs).

 ```
 $ java -jar dxCompiler.jar compile bam_chrom_counter.wdl -project project-xxxx -folder /my/workflows/ -inputs bam_chrom_counter_input.json
 $ dx run bam_chrom_counter -f bam_chrom_counter_input.dx.json

 ```

 After launching the workflow analysis, you can monitor it on the CLI following [these instructions](https://documentation.dnanexus.com/user/running-apps-and-workflows/monitoring-executions) or from the UI as suggested [here](https://documentation.dnanexus.com/getting-started#monitoring-jobs-and-viewing-results).
 The snapshot below shows what you will see from the UI when the workflow execution is completed:
 ![this](doc/bam_chrom_counter.png)

-### Validate the workflow

-dxCompiler uses [wdlTools](https://github.com/dnanexus/wdlTools), a parser that adheres strictly to the WDL specifications.
-Most of the problematic automatic type conversions that are allowed by some other WDL runtime engines are not allowed by dxCompiler.
-Please use the command line tools in wdlTools (e.g. `check` and `lint`) to validate your WDL files before trying to compile them with dxCompiler.

 ## CWL

 ### Preprocess CWL workflow

 dxCompiler requires the source CWL file to be "packed" as a cwl.json file, which contains a single compound workflow with all the dependent processes included.
 Additionally, you may need to upgrade the version of your workflow to 1.2.

 We'll use the `bam_chrom_counter` workflow that was used as a WDL example above to illustrate upgrading, packing and running a CWL workflow.
 This workflow is written in CWL v1.0 and the main `Workflow` in `bam_chrom_counter.cwl` will call the `CommandLineTool` described in `slice_bam.cwl` and `count_bam.cwl` in order as two workflow steps.

 [`bam_chrom_counter.cwl`](contrib/beginner_example/cwl_v1.0/bam_chrom_counter.cwl)

 ```bam_chrom_counter
 cwlVersion: v1.0
 id: bam_chrom_counter